We explain everything you need to know about the recommended vaccinations in Luxembourg and how you and your family can

 Vaccinations are a fundamental component of modern healthcare, and Luxembourg’s healthcare system is no different.
-Here is everything you need to know about immunization in Luxembourg; ensure that you and also your family members are protected against infectious disease.
+In this guide, we explain everything you need to know about immunization in Luxembourg to ensure that you and your family members are protected against infectious diseases.

 - The Luxembourgish vaccination system